TaiDOmi/TTB-course/h1 Adversarial mindset.md

 # h1 Adversarial Mindset (homework)

 ## x) Summaries
-**Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains (Hutchins et al 2011)**
+**Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains**
+Source:  (Hutchins et al 2011, https://www.lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf)
 - New class threats "Advanced Persistent Threat" (APT): Attackers are better resourced, organized and more skilled than before.
   - Long term hacking campaigns with advanced tools and methods that can break through the typical computer network security means.
   - Attackers learn and adapt intrusions based on what works or fails with each attempt.